BlueGranite/Microsoft-R-Resources/sql-server-r-services/Readme.md

 #SQL Server R Services Tutorial

 This tutorial walks through some basic development and deployment scenarios for R Services in SQL Server 2016.
 You will use sample order data and take R code that can be run standalone in RStudio or another R IDE, adapt it for use in SQL Server, and then consume it both in SQL Management Studio as well as from Reporting Services.

+The SQL Server R Services sample files utilize introductory R examples with the new Wide World Importers DW database.
+The demo utilizes a basic source query from the Fact.Order table and shows how to work with the same data using R in both a traditional context as well as using RevoScaleR with various rx functions.
+Shifting to SQL, the same code can be adapted for use in SQL Server and embedded in stored procedures with minimal changes.
+The final component uses a Reporting Services (SSRS) report to connect to an embedded SQL stored procedure and plot the resulting histogram in SSRS.

 ###Objectives
 - Learn about some of the Microsoft "RevoScaleR" functions